solital/http-client/README.md

 ## Documentation

-Visit [site] to see the entire http-client documentation
+Visit [documentation](https://solital.github.io/docs-v1/http/) to see the entire http-client documentation

 ## Types of authentications